Heinz Schubert (SS officer): After the war

 In 1947–1948, Schubert was the youngest of 24 defendants in the Einsatzgruppen Trial in Nuremberg; his lawyer was Josef Kössel.
 The judge was American jurist Michael Musmanno.
-During his trial, Schubert admitted that he'd made sure the site of the executions he presided over was remote so he could, that looting was done in a supposedly orderly manner, and the victims were killed "in the most humane and military manner possible."
+During his trial, Schubert admitted that he'd made sure the site of the executions he presided over was remote so he could ensure that looting was done in a supposedly orderly manner, and the victims were killed "in the most humane and military manner possible."
 Schubert also said that if the executions somehow deviated from what was planned, he had the authority to intervene as Ohlendorf's adjutant.
 On 9 April 1948, Schubert was found guilty of all three charges—(1) crimes against humanity, (2) war crimes and (3) membership in a criminal organization—and sentenced to death on 10 April 1948.
 Despite his young age and rather low service level, Schubert belonged together with Willi Seibert and Hans Gabel (company commander of 4./Reserve-Police-Battalion 9) to the small management team of Einsatzgruppe D under the leadership of Ohlendorf, that murdered approximately 90,000 people.
 Until the confirmation of his death sentence he was brought to Landsberg Prison for war criminals.

 Prison time and release

 After the outbreak of the Korean War the Wiederbewaffnung was discussed from summer 1950.
 This was why the U.S. high commissioner John J. McCloy on 31 January 1951, due to the recommendations of the "Advisory Board on Clemency for War Criminals" to change 15 death sentences against Landsberg prisoners.
 This meant, four prisoners to life imprisonment, six prisoners to prison sentences of between ten and twenty-five years.
 Five death sentences should be carried out.
 The death sentence against Schubert was converted into a prison sentence of ten years.
 Schubert was released from prison in December 1951.
 He died in 1987.

-During an interview, with Claude Lanzmann for his film Shoah, that Lanzmann recorded covertly, the recording was discovered by Schubert's family, and Lanzmann was physically attacked.
+During an interview with Claude Lanzmann for his film Shoah, that Lanzmann recorded covertly, the recording was discovered by Schubert's family, and Lanzmann was physically attacked.
 Lanzmann was hospitalized for a month and charged by the authorities with "unauthorized use of the German airwaves".